-The Compensation Committee consists of four directors, who met two times in 2020; once in person and once in a virtual format.
-Mr. Bradley Maxwell is Chairperson.
+The Compensation Committee consists of four directors, who met once in 2021 in a virtual format.
+Mr. Kyle Thygesen is Chairperson.

 Executive Committee

 The purpose of this committee is to approve or deny credit in specific situations.
 The committee is further charged with making decisions on non-credit issues as directed by the Board.
 No member-director of this committee also serves on the Audit Committee.